We are pleased to announce that we will be exhibiting at IWA this year, 3-6th of March.

 This year, not only will we be exhibiting (Hall 6, Stand 335), but so are a number of other big industry names; H&K, Benelli Armi, Action Sport Games, Browning International and Swiss Arms to name a tiny handful.

-Nuremburg Airport has already received the prestigious “Business Traveller Awards” several times and is one of the best in Germany.
-Nuremburg airport as excellent links to the city centre and exhibition centre.
-Simply take the U2 underground line towards Röthenbach and depart at Nuremburg Central Station.
+Nuremberg Airport has already received the prestigious “Business Traveller Awards” several times and is one of the best in Germany.
+Nuremberg airport has excellent links to the city centre and exhibition centre.
+Simply take the U2 underground line towards Röthenbach and depart at Nuremberg Central Station.
 From there, you can take the U1 towards Langwasser-Süd and depart at Messe Station for the exhibition centre.

-Driving to the centre is very simple; Nuremburg has excellent navigation and a modern traffic and parking guidance system that shows you exactly where you need to go.
+Driving to the centre is very simple; Nuremberg has excellent navigation and a modern traffic and parking guidance system that shows you exactly where you need to go.